20 Great Coffeeshops Across the US (Part 2)

 - What to do nearby: Take a walk around the beautiful tree-lined downtown district of Chandler, home to numerous restaurants and shops.

-Pexioto is a wonderful local coffeehouse in Chandler, a nice suburb about 30 minutes south of Phoenix.
+Pexioto is a wonderful local coffeehouse in Chandler, a nice suburb located about 30 minutes south of Phoenix.
 They serve the best coffee in the metro area, no question.
 Peixoto specializes in coffees from their family farm in Brazil.
 The beans are roasted pretty light for a nice delicate flavor.

 The interior is very hip and industrial and always busting with people.
 When the weather is nice, you can take a seat on the small outdoor patio and enjoy the fresh mild dry desert air.